learning-zone/javascript-basics/README.md

 }
 ```

-Let's discuss some way to detect an array in JavaScript.
+Let us discuss some way to detect an array in JavaScript.

 **Method 1:**